 The Robinhood app is one of the hottest investment apps in the United States right now.

-In fact, the app added more than 3 million new users in the first quarter of 2020 and has been blamed by some* to be responsible for the significant rise in day trading and the market upswings we have seen in recent times.
+In fact, the app added more than 2 million new users in the first two months of 2021 and has been blamed by some to be responsible for the significant rise in day trading and the market upswings we have seen in recent times.

 Whatever the case is, it is easy to see why Robinhood has such a draw.
 The commission-free trading app means you do not have to shell out $$ in fees to buy and sell stocks, ETFs, options, and cryptocurrencies.